DJWolf3/Gameboy-Boot-Sequence-Generator/README.md

-# Gameboy-Intro-Generator
+# Gameboy Boot Sequence Generator
-Creates a GIF of text that looks like a Game Boy Color boot sequence.
+Creates a GIF of Text that looks like a Game Boy Color Boot Sequence.
-Currently made for programmers that can edit the data, not end-users.
+Should be Fine to Use for Normal People but Mainly Programmers as an FYI.

 # Instructions
-To use, simply edit the TITLE, SUBTITLE, and color palette as desired.
-Once the sketch is run, a gif will be generated in the sketch folder if
+- Download the Processing Program if One hasn't already
+- Download the Zip File
+- Extract the Zip File
+- Open the .Pde File
+- Run the .Pde File with the Play Button in Processing to see the Boot Sequence

+Thats the Basics for Using it.
+Here is the Customization Options
+- Edit Either the TITLE Text or SUBTITLE Text to Change what it Says in the Boot Sequence
+- Edit the Final Colors such as Red, Blue, Green, Yellow, Pink, or Final Blue to Change their Colors which are in the RGB Sequence/Color Codes.
+One Can See what Color Codes are used in the Code with this Website: https://htmlcolorcodes.com/color-picker/
+- Set SAVEGIF to true if One wants to Save it as a GIF, Set it to false to Not Save it as a GIF
+- Set SAVEFRAMES to true if One wants to Save All Individual Frames of the GIF/Animation, Set it to false to Not Save the Individual Frames of the GIF/Animation
-SAVEGIF is set to `true`, and individual frames can be saved if SAVEFRAMES is set.
-This is useful if you want to create a video using processing's build in movie maker tool.
+This is Useful if One wants to Create a Video using processing's Built in Movie Maker Tool.

-# Credits
+# Sources
-Built on [Processing](https://processing.org) v3.3.6.
-GIF library for Processing 3 can be found [here](https://github.com/01010101/GifAnimation).
-The font used was created by Jimmy Campbell and available for download [here](https://www.dafont.com/early-gameboy.font).
+Made with the Processing Program in which can be Found/Downloaded Here: https://processing.org/download/

+The Gameboy Font was Made by Jimmy Campbell in which can be Found/Downloaded Here: https://www.dafont.com/early-gameboy.font

+In order to See what Kinds of Color Codes are Used One can use this Website: https://htmlcolorcodes.com/color-picker/